 Championship Tradition Since 1903...

 Blue Mound Golf and Country Club is one of the Midwest’s finest and most historic golf clubs.
-Members and guests enjoy 18 unique and challenging holes designed in 1924 by legendary Golf Course Architect, Seth Raynor.
+Members and guests enjoy 18 unique and challenging holes completed in 1926 by legendary Golf Course Architect, Seth Raynor.
 The Club also boasts an elegant clubhouse, fine dining and a variety of engaging social activities.